 - The seeds can be scooped out or left in.
 Squash should be salted 15 minutes prior to cooking to remove some of the water content, and then blotted dry.

-- Because of their high water content, they do best when cooked with dry-heat methods such as stir-frying, grilling, or sautéing to avoid the mush factor.
-But cooking by steaming, simmering in a sauce, baking, or deep-frying are perfectly acceptable.
+- Due to their high water content, they do best when cooked with dry-heat methods such as stir-frying, grilling, or sautéing to avoid the mush factor.
+Cooking by steaming, simmering in a sauce, baking, or deep-frying is perfectly acceptable.

-- Despite their name, winter squash are a warm-weather crop, but get their name because they can be stored through the winter.
+- Despite their name, winter squash is a warm-weather crop, but get their name because they can be stored through the winter.

-- There are four species of winter squash -- curbita pepo (acorn, spaghetti and others), cucurbita moschata (calabaza and others), cucurbita mixta (butternut and others), and cucurbita maxima (hubbard, turban, banana and others) with pumpkin varieties in all of them.\
+- There are four species of winter squash—cucurbita pepo (acorn, spaghetti, and others), cucurbita moschata (calabaza and others), cucurbita mixta (butternut and others), and cucurbita maxima (hubbard, turban, banana, and others) with pumpkin varieties in all of them.

 - Winter squash have hard, thick skins and seeds, and are high in vitamins A and C, iron and riboflavin.
 The flesh is firmer than summer squash and requires longer cooking.

-- When selecting, look for squash that are heavy for their size and have a hard, deep-colored, blemish-free skin.
+- When selecting, look for squash that is heavy for their size and has a hard, deep-colored, blemish-free skin.
 Winter squash can be stored unrefrigerated but in a cool, dark place for a month or more.